Section A: Introduction

 2. Information we may collect

-The personal and sensitive information we collect generally consists of name, address, date of birth, gender, social media accounts, occupation, account details, contact details (including telephone, and e-mail) and financial information.
+The personal and sensitive information we collect generally consists of name, address, date of birth, gender, social media accounts, occupation, account details, contact details (including telephone, and e-mail), location information, IP address information and financial information.

 We are required by law to identify you if you are opening a new account or adding a new signatory to an existing account.
 Anti-money laundering laws require us to sight and record details of certain documents (i.e. photographic and non-photographic documents) in order to meet the standards set under those laws.